-- Select the ID (CANbus address) of the node that will be added. - The devices that are physically connected to the network are automatically displayed in the dropdown list of Node Id.
+Select the ID (CANbus address) of the node that will be added.

+The devices which are physically connected to the network are automatically displayed in the dropdown list of Node Id.

-• You can also add a device that is not connected yet, selecting the ID that it will have.
+You can also add a device which is not connected yet, selecting the ID that it will have.